tomsoete/reference-guide/axon-framework/axon-framework-commands/modeling/multi-entity-aggregates.md

 > **State among Entities**
 >
 > A common misinterpretation of the rule that aggregates should not expose state, is that none of the entities should contain any property accessor methods.
 This is not the case.
 In fact, an aggregate will probably benefit a lot if the entities _within_ the aggregate expose state to the other entities in that same aggregate.
-However, is is recommended not to expose the state _outside_ of the aggregate.
+However, it is recommended not to expose the state _outside_ of the aggregate.

 Within the 'Gift Card' domain, the `GiftCard` aggregate root was defined in [this](aggregate.md) section.
 Let's leverage this domain to introduce entities: